zoroz/aspnetcoreworkshop/Lab03.md

 # Lab 03 - ASP.NET Core

-1. Create an empty ASP.NET Core Web Application
+1. Create an empty ASP.NET Core Web Application named `SimpleWebApp`
-2. Add a simple HTML page (e.g. HelloWorld.html)
+2. Add a simple HTML page (e.g. Hello.html)
 3. Try to access this HTML page from the browser
 4. Enable returning a static HTML page
 5. Use the *Map* method to create a simple route returning content to the client